bogo666/wav-sound-check/README.md

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

+## Using

+Copy the script to somewhere in your $PATH.

 ## Example Output